lzr6778/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-  I'm a Ph.D. student in Kyoto University.
-My current research is analyzation of freak wave, which is a natural disaster caused by high-order nonlinearity in random wave train.
+  I'm a reseacher in coastal engineering lab in the University of Tokyo.
+My current research is numerical modeling of the coral gravel beach.

   I concentrated on Biology Olympiad in high school, and turned to Hydraulic Engineering in University.
 After that, I focus on the research about coastal and offshore engineering.
 I am interested in describing natural phenomenon in beautiful mathematical equations and numerical analysis.